ziopoe/ziopoe.github.io/_posts/2022-03-20-getting-a-grip-on-jekill.md

 }
 ```

-This still sure the original css beside this code, for now.
+This still the original css beside this code, for now.

-Here is a photo to test this upgrad:
+Here is a photo to test this upgrade:

 ![A local lake in the winter](/img/blade-lake.jpg)